|

 Writing your first test

-1. In ScalaTest, you define tests inside classes that extend a style trait such as import org.scalatest.FlatSpec
+1. In ScalaTest, you define tests inside classes that extend a style class such as import org.scalatest.FlatSpec

 2. Each test in a "A Stack" should "pop values in last-in-first-out order"